-Ashleigh Amoroso’s accomplishments in the photography industry are impressive, and she’s worked with a number of high-profile clients, including Target, Mashable, and McCormick.
-Her food photography in particular is some of the best in the business.
+Ashleigh Amoroso’s accomplishments in the photography industry are impressive.
+In fact, she’s worked with a number of high-profile clients, including Target, Mashable, and McCormick.
+We also think her food photography is some of the best in the business.

-In addition, her use of high-contrast lighting calls attention to the details of the intricate dishes she’s photographing, and many of her images feature elements of motion — dripping syrup, juice squeezed from a lime, sifted sugar powdering a meal.
+In addition, her use of high-contrast lighting calls attention to the details of the intricate dishes she’s photographing.
+And many of her images feature elements of motion — dripping syrup, juice squeezed from a lime, sifted sugar powdering a meal.
 Her even color toning shows the vibrancy of the dishes without ever overwhelming the viewer.
-The images evoke a sense of comfort and familiarity, and easily make Ashleigh one of the best food photographers in Austin.
+The images evoke a sense of comfort and familiarity and easily make Ashleigh one of the best food photographers in Austin.
 On her website, you’ll also find education tools she designed to inspire her fellow shutterbugs.

 Richard Casteel is a passionate food photographer who has been featured in renowned publications like Food & Wine, Southern Living, and Oprah Magazine.
 His artistic approach to food photography results in warm, homey images that highlight the intricacies of a dish.
 At the same time, this style makes his images feel familiar.

-By establishing a strong sense of place with his sets, Richard’s work draws us in and makes perfectly presented dishes feel more accessible.
-His use of color complements his warm, contrasted lighting and helps to show off the individual details of the food.
+Richard establishes a strong sense of place with his sets.
+He also works to draw us in and makes perfectly presented dishes feel more accessible.
+His use of color also complements his warm, contrasted lighting, helping to show off the individual details of the food.

 Kimberly Davis earned her BFA in photography and has worked professionally since 2006.
-Between Kimberly’s talent as a photographer and love of cooking, food photography seems like a natural fit for her.
-Many food photographers focus on making images that use neutral backgrounds to best show off the dishes, and Kimberly has many images in this style.
+Between Kimberly’s talent as a photographer and her love of cooking, food photography is a natural fit for her.
+Many food photographers focus on making images that use neutral backgrounds to best show off the dishes, and Kimberly also has many images in this style.
 But, she also isn’t afraid to add some color to her work.

-She boasts a fantastic gallery of images that use bright teals, pinks, yellows, and greens for the backdrop.
+In fact, she boasts a fantastic gallery of images that use bright teals, pinks, yellows, and greens for the backdrop.
 These colorful images are immediately attention-grabbing and would be completely at home on a social media feed or in a magazine.
 As she simply states on her website: “I help take my client’s brands to the highest level and we have fun creating on set.
 Let’s work together!”
 What’s better than that?!

 His work often focuses on the rustic elements of dishes — meat or oysters over a fire, or raw ingredients presented on stained hardwood.
 In his body of work, we don’t only see the finished dish — we also explore how the dish is made.
 Rich colors and high-contrast lighting make all of the dishes pop.
 Tight shots focusing on arrays of vegetables or the Maillard reaction on a seared steak make sure no detail is missed when documenting a dish.

-Jessica Attie’s talent for photography is well-developed, going back to her first darkroom class when she was a teenager.
-Since then, she’s built an impressive body of work and a comprehensive client list, including Bon Appétit and Food & Wine.
-Her images are expertly lit, often with bright backgrounds that emphasize the vibrant colors of a dish.
+Jessica Attie developed her talent for photography over the years, going back to her first darkroom class when she was a teenager.
+Since then, she’s built an impressive body of work and a comprehensive client list, including Crown Royal, Bon Appétit, and Food & Wine.
+She expertly lights her images, often with bright backgrounds that emphasize the vibrant colors of a dish.

-SCAD graduate Dennis Burnett has recently moved to Austin and is at the top of his game photographically.
-Taking strong cues from documentary photography, Dennis’s work doesn’t simply display a dish — it tells a story about how the food is prepared and the people preparing it.
+SCAD graduate Dennis Burnett only recently moved to Austin and yet is at the top of his game photographically.
+Taking strong cues from documentary photography, Dennis’s work doesn’t simply display a dish.
+Instead, it tells a story about how the food is prepared and the people preparing it.

-His images are perfectly lit, often featuring large spreads of multiple dishes.
-Juxtaposed with these wider shots, Dennis does plenty of close-distance work that focuses on the textures of food — the smoothness of a crab shell or the roughness of handmade pastas.
+His images are also perfectly lit, often featuring large spreads of multiple dishes.
+Juxtaposed with these wider shots, Dennis does plenty of close-distance work that focuses on the textures of food — the smoothness of a crab shell or the roughness of handmade pasta.
 Images of the cooking process and the chefs behind it complete the story.
 We also love how Dennis describes his work: “I am able to fulfill the needs of editorial, commercial and corporate clients with an eye for detail, a sense of humor and a style rooted in documentary photography.”

 The best Austin food photographers have an eye for fine details.
 It’s an especially tricky business when you consider that their mission is to convey one sense-based experience through another — that is, to make you see how the food tastes.

-By focusing on all the pieces of the whole — the colors of the fresh ingredients, the process by which it’s prepared, or the texture of each item, for example — we’re able to take one look and think “Oh man, that looks delicious.”
+The colors of the fresh ingredients, the process by which chefs prepare it, or the texture of each item, for example.
+By focusing on all these pieces of the whole, we’re able to take one look and think “Oh man, that looks delicious.”
 As if we didn’t already know that Austin’s a great food town, right?